 See the updates at a glance:

-- Higher annual fee – The annual fee will increase from $450 to $595.
+- Higher annual fee – The annual fee has increased from $450 to $595.

 Is it worth it?

 While the new perks add more value to the Business Platinum card, they also come at a price.
 American Express has upped the annual fee for the Business Platinum card to $595 – $145 higher than the card’s current fee.
 The increased annual fee goes into effect for new cardholders on Feb.
 1, while existing cardholders will begin paying the higher fee on their first card renewal date on or after February 2019.